Saily eSIM for Vanuatu

 Vanuatu is tourist-friendly but has some key cultural and legal rules:

-Always use licensed operators for water sports and ensure you receive a safety briefing and check their credentials before starting.
+Use only licensed operators for water sports and check their safety credentials and insurance cover before signing up.

 Bonus tips: